colehaus/colex/content/posts/typed-transformer/main.md

 - The `*Shape` type parameter on `Output` allows us to reuse the same type declaration for single batch elements (with `*Shape` as an empty sequence) as we do here, for a whole batch of many outputs (with `*Shape` as `BatchLen`), and potentially for batches sharded across devices (with `*Shape` as `(NumDevices, BatchLen)`).
 - We process the input sequence via the encoder and then use that output as keys and values for the decoder's cross-attention.
 - The `logit` layer transforms the embedding vectors from the decoder—which are an abstract semantic representation—into logits over the vocabulary.
-This less us generate actual token IDs as output by e.g. taking the argmax of the logits.
+This lets us generate actual token IDs as output by e.g. taking the argmax of the logits.

 # Outro